 About Professionals in Christian Philanthropy

-A peer learning community of professionals striving to sharpen and encourage one another toward excellence in faith-inspired grant making.
+PCP is a peer learning community of professionals striving to sharpen and encourage one another toward excellence in faith-inspired grantmaking.

-Members of the PCP community share a desire to learn from each other as we strive to steward financial resources for ministry that honors God.
-We recognize that this is most effectively done when we build trusting relationships.
+Members of our community seek to learn from each other as we strive to steward financial resources for work that honors God.
+This is most effectively done when we build trusted relationships with one another.
+These connections are at the core of what we do.

-Our events, both physical and virtual, are places where members gather free from being “pitched” by grant seekers.
-Membership lists are kept confidential, as are public and private conversations at events and online.
+All our events and offerings are places where members gather free from being “pitched” by grant seekers.
+Membership lists, conversations, and shared resources are kept confidential.

-Members are believers in Jesus Christ, who work at both Christian and secular philanthropic institutions, and whose grant making is focused on Christian faith-inspired nonprofit organizations and causes.
+PCP members are believers in Jesus Christ.
+We work at both Christian and secular philanthropic institutions, and we makes grants to Christian faith-inspired nonprofit organizations and causes.

 PCP members are professionals who are hired or entrusted to do the work of making grants.
-As a network of peers, PCP is not aimed at those in other related roles in philanthropy, such as consultants, board members, or other staff roles such as administrative, human resource, and finance personnel.
-But we look for opportunities to share our learnings with those outside our community and to learn from them.
+As a network of peers, PCP is not aimed at those in other related roles in philanthropy, such as consultants, board members, or other foundation staff roles.

 Brian Decker